 Read on for more in our in-depth IPVanish vs VyprVPN comparison of the various factors that set these tools apart.

 From the security perspective, both IPVanish and VyprVPN are pretty much on par with one another.
 When connected to both of these VPNs, users can rest assured that their requests and responses from the web are going to be completely locked down.

 Both services use 256-bit AES encryption, protocols like Open VPN and L2TP/IPsec, and a Kill Switch.
 Both also promise no DNS leaks.
 Where they differ, however, is in their logging policies.
-VyprVPN is far better for anonymity, especially because of their independent no-log policy audit.
+VyprVPN is far better logging-wise, especially because of their independent no-log policy audit.

 When it comes to speed and performance, these two VPNs are similar in that they are both incredibly fast.
 The infrastructures employed by these two companies are extensive and built to last.

 In the case of IPVanish, they own more than 1,000 servers which are spread throughout 60 countries.
 In a nutshell, that means they have full control over the capabilities of their servers without having to worry about a third party interfering.